 Instructions

-- Preheat oven at 350 F.( you can bake or fry these Salmon meatballs;your choice, but I love the fried one better)
+- Preheat oven to 350 F.( you can bake or fry these Salmon meatballs; your choice, but I love the fried one better)

-- Place shredded left over salmon in a medium sized bowl.
-Add in carrots, garlic, parsley, cilantro panko bread/cornstarch and mix together.
+- Place shredded leftover salmon in a medium-sized bowl.
+Add in carrots, garlic, parsley, cilantro panko bread/cornstarch, and mix.
 Add in beaten egg and continue mixing until completely incorporated.
-Add salt and pepper depending on your liking.
+Add salt and pepper, depending on your liking.
 Form salmon into a ball.

-- Heat oil in a medium size frying pan and brown all sides of Salmon Meatballs. ( Stop here if you are just frying ) Cover cookie sheet with tin foil and grease with non stick oil.
-Arrange salmon meatballs into a baking sheet and bake for 15-30 minutes or until salmon is set.
+- Heat oil in a medium size frying pan and brown all sides of the Salmon Meatballs. ( Stop here if you are frying ) Cover the cookie sheet with tin foil and grease with nonstick oil.
+Arrange salmon meatballs on a baking sheet and bake for 15-30 minutes or until the salmon is set.
 Serve salmon meatballs with ketchup or any sauce that you like.
 My clan like non-fat dressing.
 Enjoy!

 Hi!
 I used that fillet salmon about 1 lb and NOTE that this has to be pre cooked ones.
 The carrots, about 1/4 cup shredded or finely chopped.
 Thank you and have a good day.